What courses will you take in 2026-27?

 Instructor: TBA

-Pre-requisite: 0.5 unit of English at the 1000 level or permission of the instructor.
+Pre-requisite(s): 0.5 unit of ENGL or WRIT at the 1000 level or 5.0 units of university credit.

 If you are taking this course in the Writing minor, you are recommended to complete WRIT 1120 first.

-A study and practice of creative writing, including poetry, fiction, and/or creative nonfiction, in a workshop environment driven by writing exercise and peer review.
+A study and practice of creative writing, including poetry, fiction, and/or creative non-fiction, in a workshop environment driven by writing exercise and peer review.
 Instruction will be grounded in contemporary creative writing from peer-reviewed journals.
 Additionally, the course may be supplemented by visits from or to creative writers.

 ENGL/WRIT 2223 History of Writing, Reading, and the Book / 0.5 unit